NaveenDanj/midnight/docs/semantic-analysis.md

 - equality and comparison operators return `bool`
 - boolean operators expect boolean operands
 - member access resolves through struct metadata

+## Modules and Shared Scope

+The compile pipeline analyzes the entry file and every transitively imported module into one shared top-level scope (`SemanticAnalyzer.beginSharedScope` / `endSharedScope`), so declarations made while analyzing one module stay visible while analyzing the file that imports it — without merging their ASTs together.
+Each module is still lowered and emitted separately; see [Compiler Architecture § Module Layer](./compiler-architecture.md#module-layer).

 ## Current Weak Spots